-The following tables show the water consumption, i.e. water not fed back to the same water body (gate-to-gate level).
+The following tables show the water consumption, i.e. water not fed back to the same water body (gate-togate level).
 Water from the ocean or sea is not considered consumed.
 Water consumption is given when an amount of water is not returned to the water body it was taken from (e.g. evaporation, use in products or flow of river water to sea/ocean).
+VCM water consumption for cooling is high due to the use of cooling towers (evaporation) and river water released to the ocean.
+For E-PVC there is a significant share of groundwater (wells) for cooling returned to river or unspecified destinations.